1. Home

 If the infection is very severe, your veterinarian will usually prescribe topical drying sprays, medicated shampoos and oral antibiotics that must be regularly administered to your dog.

-Some products that dog owners have found success with include:
+Some products that dog owners have found successful include:

 Dog Hot Spot Salves